cozis/cHTTP/README.md

 The stream interface is more involved but completely stand-alone, doesn't performs I/O directly, and is easily embeddable in custom event loops.
 You can think of this as the core of the library where HTTP is implemented.
 It's designed to work well with readiness-based (select, poll, epoll) and completion-based event loops (iocp, io_uring).

-To use it, be sure to enable the modules you are interested and tweak the configurations in from `tinyhttp.h`
+To use TinyHTTP, be sure to enable the modules you are interested and tweak the configurations in from `tinyhttp.h`

 ```c
 #define TINYHTTP_SERVER_ENABLE 1